monkeypants/fun-police/README.md

 This is the fun name for the fun job of Software Architecture Compliance.

-These are the moving parts:
+These are the moving parts in this repository:

 ```
 fun-police/